-- A. In reaching its unanimous decision to pursue the REIT conversion and the merger and to recommend adoption of the merger agreement, our board of directors considered the following factors, among others: - To increase stockholder value: As a REIT, we believe we will be able to increase stockholder value by reducing corporate level taxes on a substantial portion of our income, primarily the income we receive from our hotel properties, which in turn may improve cash flow and increase the amount of distributions to our stockholders; - To return capital to stockholders: We believe our stockholders will benefit from establishing regular cash distributions, resulting in a yieldoriented stock; - To reduce property-level costs and corporate overhead.
-As a result of contracting with third-party hotel managers, we believe our gross propertylevel costs and procurement savings at our Gaylord Hotels properties will be approximately \$19 million to \$24 million annually, net of the management fees, and we believe our corporate overhead savings will total approximately \$14 million to \$16 million annually; - To increase revenue through our relationship with Marriott.
-We believe our retention of Marriott as the third-party manager of our Gaylord Hotels properties will provide us with access to a world-class lodging operator, and we believe Marriott will drive increased revenues by delivering new customer flows through their expansive sales force and attractive frequent traveler program, as well as their ability to manage group business; - To expand our base of potential stockholders: By becoming a company that makes regular distributions to its stockholders, our stockholder base may expand to include investors attracted by yield, which may result in a broader stockholder base and improve the liquidity of our common stock; and - To comply with REIT qualification rules: The merger will facilitate our compliance with REIT tax rules by ensuring the effective adoption by Granite of a certificate of incorporation that implements share ownership and transfer restrictions that are intended to enable compliance with certain REIT tax rules relating to the ownership of our stock.
+- A. In reaching its unanimous decision to pursue the REIT conversion and the merger and to recommend adoption of the merger agreement, our board of directors considered the following factors, among others: - To increase stockholder value: As a REIT, we believe we will be able to increase stockholder value by reducing corporate level taxes on a substantial portion of our income, primarily the income we receive from our hotel properties, which in turn may improve cash flow and increase the amount of distributions to our stockholders; - To return capital to stockholders: We believe our stockholders will benefit from establishing regular cash distributions, resulting in a yield-oriented stock; - To reduce property-level costs and corporate overhead.
+As a result of contracting with third-party hotel managers, we believe our gross property-level costs and procurement savings at our Gaylord Hotels properties will be approximately \$19 million to \$24 million annually, net of the management fees, and we believe our corporate overhead savings will total approximately \$14 million to \$16 million annually; - To increase revenue through our relationship with Marriott.
+We believe our retention of Marriott as the third-party manager of our Gaylord Hotels properties will provide us with access to a world-class lodging operator with the ability to manage group business, and we expect the incentive management fee structure under the Marriott management agreements will incentivize Marriott to drive increased revenues for us by delivering new customer flows through their expansive sales force and attractive frequent traveler program; - To expand our base of potential stockholders: By becoming a company that makes regular distributions to its stockholders, our stockholder base may expand to include investors attracted by yield, which may result in a broader stockholder base and improve the liquidity of our common stock; and - To comply with REIT qualification rules: The merger will facilitate our compliance with REIT tax rules by ensuring the effective adoption by Granite of a certificate of incorporation that implements share ownership and transfer restrictions that are intended to enable compliance with certain REIT tax rules relating to the ownership of our stock.